If you’re searching for the best itineraries to travel in Tanzania, you have come to the right place!

-The mix of Arab, Persian, Indian and European influences makes Stone Town absolutely unique.
-In the late afternoon you return to Zanzibar Coffee house for dinner and overnight.
+The mix of Arab, Persian, Indian, and European influences makes Stone Town absolutely unique.
+In the late afternoon, you return to the Zanzibar Coffee house for dinner and overnight.

 Day 10: Zanzibar Stone Town

-Until here, I strongly believe you have noticed my ability to pick the best itineraries to travel in Tanzania!
-But wait, you haven’t seen all yet!
+Until here, I strongly believe you have noticed my ability to pick the best itineraries to travel to Tanzania!
+But wait, you haven’t seen it all yet!